Best Things To Do In Athens Greece

 What is Monastiraki Neighbourhood

-Monastiraki is he one of the capital’s oldest and busiest areas, filled with rooftop bars, ancient monuments and huge markets.
+Monastiraki is one of the capital’s oldest and busiest areas, with rooftop bars, ancient monuments, and huge markets.

 Why go?

-The Monastiraki metro station is located on the picturesque main square (which also offers great views of the Acropolis).
-Shop at Monastiraki’s flea market, wander through busy pedestrian streets and browse shops selling antiques, handcrafted jewellery, and Greek handicrafts.
+The Monastiraki metro station is located on the picturesque main square (which also offers excellent views of the Acropolis).
+Shop at Monastiraki’s flea market, wander through busy pedestrian streets and browse shops selling antiques, handcrafted jewelry, and Greek handicrafts.

 Plaka Neighbourhood